PaesslerAG/gval/README.md

 ## API Breaks

-The library is designed for API stability but still in beta.
-Stable releases will explicitly state when an API break happens via an increased the major version number.
+Gval is designed with easy expandability in mind and API breaks will be avoided if possible.
+If API breaks are unavoidable they wil be explicitly stated via an increased major version number.

 -------------------------------------
 Credits to Reene French for the gophers.